software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 For the _first user story_, the Developers came up with the following tasks:

-1. Add ReadingRecommendation JPA entity class and ReadingRecommendationRepository JPA repository class
+1. Add a ReadingRecommendation JPA entity class with id, title, link and description attributes, and a ReadingRecommendationRepository JPA repository class
 2. Add Thymeleaf template for the reading recommendation submission form containing fields for title, link and description
 3. Add ReadingRecommendationController controller class and a method for rendering the reading recommendation submission form
-4. Add a method for the ReadingRecommendationController that saves the reading recommendation to the database
+4. Add a method for the ReadingRecommendationController class that saves the reading recommendation to the database

 For the _second user story_, the Developers came up with the following tasks: